Denton, Greater Manchester

-Denton is a town in Tameside, Greater Manchester, England, five miles (8 km) east of Manchester city centre.
+Denton is a town in Tameside, Greater Manchester, England.
+It lies east to Gorton in the City of Manchester and 5 mi east of Manchester city centre.
 Historically part of Lancashire, it had a population of 36,591 at the 2011 Census.

 History

 Toponymy

 Denton probably derives its name from Dane-town, an etymology supported by other place names in the area such as Danehead-bank and Daneditch-bourne.
 The word 'Dane' is itself derived from Anglo-Saxon denu, dene, daenland, meaning a valley.
 So literally Denton means valley town.

 Prehistory

 A Byzantine coin was discovered in Danesheadbank, dating from the sixth or seventh century, as part of the Denton coin hoard.
 The early medieval linear earthwork Nico Ditch passes through Denton; it was probably used as an administrative boundary and dates from the 8th or 9th centuries.
 A 300 m stretch is still visible on Denton golf course, about 4 m wide and 1.5 m deep.

 Middle Ages

-In the early 13th century it lay within the Manor of Withington, a feudal estate which also encompassed the townships of Withington, Didsbury, Chorlton-cum-Hardy, Moss Side, Rusholme, Burnage and Haughton, ruled by the Hathersage, Longford, Mosley and Tatton families.
+In the early 13th century, it lay within the Manor of Withington; this was a feudal estate which also encompassed the townships of Withington, Didsbury, Chorlton-cum-Hardy, Moss Side, Rusholme, Burnage and Haughton, ruled by the Hathersage, Longford, Mosley and Tatton families.